loyola-chicago-english/graduate-handbook/handbook.md

 Another source of funding is the graduate assistantship with the Midwest Modern Language Association.
 A call for applications will be circulated by email when the position becomes available.

+## Additional Teaching Opportunities

+The Department Chair will invite applications for a limited number of summer classes.
+Criteria used to assign summer classes to graduate students include: experience and proven success in the classroom;
+good progress toward the degree;
+preparedness to teach the courses available;
+and previous summer teaching (in an effort to distribute summer courses fairly).

+Summer or academic-term teaching may also be available to Ph.D. students unfunded by Assistantships or Fellowships.
+Contact the Department Chair or Office Coordinator for further information.

 # Version Information